 There are so many rich experiences in Cuba indicative of its dynamic culture.
 One of the best ways to get in touch with Cuba’s liveliness and hospitality is to share an authentic meal with the locals.
 Cuban natives have a longstanding history of opening up their homes to visitors by way of paladares — private, in-home restaurants.
 While most paladares are no longer underground or illegal as they were when they first emerged in the early ’90s, the majority are still operating out of owner’s homes.
 Hubert and Manolo, the host and chef, respectively, of La Esperanza, have been running their paladar since 1995.
 Here, the duo describes why they love the tradition of the paladar, and share what makes Havana so special:

 A cruise to Cuba is sure to offer a host of unforgettable adventures, like a stroll through the house where Ernest Hemingway wrote many of his great novels or a tour of a cigar factory.
-With Royal Caribbean’s sailings to Cuba aboard Empress of the Seas and Majesty of the Seas (itineraries include a three-night getaway and a eight-night immersive experience with overnight stays) traveling there is easier than you think.
+With Royal Caribbean’s sailings to Cuba aboard Empress of the Seas and Majesty of the Seas (itineraries include a four-night getaway and a eight-night immersive experience with overnight stays) traveling there is easier than you think.

 We sat down with Hubert and Manolo to gain some insight into the Cuban paladar.
 Read on to learn more:

 Hubert: I came to Havana when I was 22 years old.
 When I arrived here, the first thing that impressed me was the scent.
 For me, it was the scent of the unknown.
 I was born in the countryside, but I have always felt metropolitan, and I was restless for the opportunities and cultural life of Havana.